vmware-tanzu/tanzu-dev-portal/content/tv/bcak/_index.md

 draft: false
 ---

-Interviews and discussions about cloud native, software modernization, and news in the Tanzu community.
+Interviews and discussions with open source committers, thought leaders, friends and interesting people in the software space.

+No preparation, no live coding, no slides just a conversation with "cool", smart people.
+An "Inside the Actors Studio" but for technologists if we may be so bold.